WolframResearch/LibraryLinkUtilities/docs/modules/wstp.rst

 LibraryLink allows a LinkObject to be passed as an argument which may then exchange data between your library and the Kernel using
 Wolfram Symbolic Transfer Protocol (**WSTP**, also known as **MathLink**).
-The original WSTP API is in old C style with error codes, macros, manual memory management, etc.
+The original WSTP is a C style API with error codes, macros, manual memory management, etc.
 LLU provides a wrapper for the LinkObject called ``WSStream``.

 ``WSStream`` is actually a class template in the namespace ``LLU`` parameterized by the default encodings to be used for strings, but for the sake of clarity,